 The test requires the student to demonstrate at least the same level of proficiency in the subject as a student who took the corresponding course and earned a grade of C or higher.
 Any student who is considering a CLEP test is urged to talk to their advisor before attempting the test.
 The complete CLEP policy for Pitt Community College is available here.

 How much does the exam cost to take?

 The CLEP exam costs a total of $100 to take.
 This fee is subject to change, so contact the Placement Testing Office to verify the cost.
 This payment must be made in two separate nonrefundable payments.
 A test administration fee of $20 must be paid at the Cashier's Office in the Goess Student Center.
-The remaining $80 must be paid when you take your test.
-This CLEP examination fee will be paid in the Placement Testing office and cannot be made in cash.
-Checks, credit cards, and money orders are acceptable forms of payment.
+The remaining $80 must be paid directly to CLEP through the My Account registration portal on the College Board website.